 - Mental illness: including numerous disorders that may render individuals unable to perform daily function tasks

-While the particular methods and laws regarding the appointment of a conservator or guardian differ slightly from state to state, they tends to follow these basic parameters:
+While the particular methods and laws regarding the appointment of a conservator or guardian differ slightly from state to state, they tend to follow these basic parameters:

 Appointing a guardian or conservator can be difficult and costly, and one of the more difficult aspects of this process can be the task of vetting those interested and qualified to hold this position.

-Those who tend to be granted the position of of guardian or conservator are usually competent and interested relatives or court-appointed attorneys.
+Those who tend to be granted the position of guardian or conservator are usually competent and interested members of one’s family or court-appointed attorneys.
 Given the high potential for exploitation or misuse that such an appointment would afford a guardian or conservator, individuals with outstanding debts or criminal records are eliminated as a matter of course.

 The conditions that must be met by potential guardians and conservators have been the subject of federal inquiries.
 The Government Accountability Organization(GAO) continually look into the prevalence of exploitation, neglect and abuse of seniors in the guardianship system, and why these misuses of authority are possible.
 GAO investigators focus on instances in which guardians used their power to embezzle or misappropriate, or those who stole or improperly obtained assets from incapacitated victims.